Using Social Media

 Linking in with UCC’s social networks to spread news of your course/service/event can widen the reach of your message.
 UCC Facebook and Twitter for instance collectively have close to 55,000 fans, and there is also a large number affiliated UCC accounts (see full list below).

-The Office of Marketing and Communications maintains the official social media accounts on behalf of UCC.
+The Office of Marketing and Brand and the Office of Media and Communications maintain the official social media accounts on behalf of UCC.

 |UCC on Facebook||UCC on Twitter||UCC on YouTube|